jonlinca/onepass/README.md

 ops <- setup_op(op_domain, op_email, op_masterpassword, op_secretkey)
 ```

-Typically on a new machine, you may also receive the following as well:
+Typically on a new machine, you may also receive the following message:

     #> To reduce notifications of new devices, insert the following line into the
     #> Renviron file (usethis::edit_r_environ() or edit .Renviron):
     #>           OP_DEVICE = 1234567890abcdefghijklmnopqrstuvwxyz

 It is highly recommended that you insert the unique `OP_DEVICE` into
-your .Renviron file - otherwise, you will receive constant messages
+your .Renviron file - otherwise, you will receive constant email
-about logins from a new device.
+notifications about logins from a new device.

 ## Usage